Morissette (singer)

-Life and career

-Early life and career
+Early life and education

 Johanne Morissette Daug Amon, also known as Morissette, was born on June 2, 1996, in Cebu, Philippines, to her mother Analie Daug and rock musician Amay Amon.
 She is the oldest child and has one sibling, Jeremy Mattheu Amon.
 She studied at the Immaculate Heart of Mary Academy in Minglanilla, Cebu.
 Her name, "Johanne", which is pronounced as "Yohan", was chosen by her father from German composer Johann Sebastian Bach, while "Morissette" was taken from her father's favorite singer, Alanis Morissette.
 When she was 3 years old, her family discovered her singing the Regine Velasquez song "You Are My Song" with a karaoke machine.

 In her first singing contest held by a radio station in Cebu, she sang Christina Aguilera's version of "Reflection".
 Thereafter she became a frequent singing contestant in Cebu, joining competitions such as Young Star Singing Idol.
 At 9 years of age, she was a finalist in the Little Division of Little Big Star Cebu and won a contest at the DYKC Awit sa Kabataan 2007 in Gaisano Country Mall at the age of 11.
 The same year she had a submandibular tumor removed from her neck.
 She also did front acts in mall tours for Sarah Geronimo and Kim Chiu, among others, in Cebu.
 Morissette sings in the whistle register in some of her songs and has said that she got this inspiration from the singers Nina Girado and Mariah Carey.
 Growing up, her other musical influences included Regine Velasquez and Sarah Geronimo.

+Career

 At the age of 14, Morissette competed on TV5's Talentadong Pinoy.
 In 2011, she recorded 14 songs by producers Jaye Muller and Ben Patton.
 These songs were not officially released at the time, but a decade later they were released in two volumes, titled Morissette at 14, on November 20, 2020, and March 21, 2021.
 Following Talentadong Pinoy, Morissette joined the new Artista Search of TV5, Star Factor, progressing to the finals in Manila.
 She finished as the first runner-up to Eula Caballero.
 She subsequently appeared in several TV5 shows, such as Pidol's Wonderland and Kapitan Awesome.
 Her last project was Cassandra: Warrior Angel.

 In 2012, Morissette played the lead role of Mitchie Torres in the Repertory Philippines stage adaptation of Disney's Camp Rock.
 The production ran at Onstage, Greenbelt 1, Makati City, from November 16 until December 16, 2012.
 Rehearsing and performing in the musical took its toll on Morissette's voice, and she was diagnosed with vocal cord nodules.